Sports in California

-California has 21 major professional sports franchises, far more than any other US state.
-The San Francisco Bay Area has six major league teams spread amongst three cities: San Francisco, Oakland and San Jose.
+California has 19 major professional sports franchises, far more than any other US state.
 The Greater Los Angeles Area has ten major league teams.
-San Diego and Sacramento each have one major league team.
+The San Francisco Bay Area has five major league teams spread amongst three cities: San Francisco, San Jose and Santa Clara.
+As of 2025, San Diego and Sacramento each host two major league teams.

 California is home to some of most successful collegiate sports teams in the country.
-Among the list of NCAA schools with the most NCAA Division I championships the Stanford Cardinal, UCLA Bruins, USC Trojans and Cal Berkeley Golden Bears rank #1, #2, #3 and #10 on the list by teams with the most titles, and #1, #4, #2, and #7 by most individual titles, respectively.
+Among the list of NCAA schools with the most NCAA Division I championships the Stanford Cardinal, UCLA Bruins, USC Trojans and California Golden Bears rank #1, #2, #3 and #10 on the list by teams with the most titles, and #1, #4, #2, and #7 by most individual titles, respectively.

 It is the only U.S. state to have hosted both the Summer and Winter Olympics.
 Los Angeles hosted the 1932 and 1984 summer games, and will host the 2028 Summer Olympics.
 The 1960 Winter Olympics was held at the Squaw Valley Ski Resort in the Lake Tahoe region.